|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 pt.
 2, Vol II.

 Page 696-697: Describes replacement of the Worthington water pressure engine with a Knowles single-acting steam engine by the District of Columbia Water Commissioners.
-From this 1880 map of the water mains the steam pumping station was located on the south side of Volta Place NW between Wisconsin Ave NW and 33d St NW.
+From this 1880 map of the water mains the steam pumping station was located on the south side of Volta Place between Wisconsin Ave and 33d St NW.

 Report of the Washington Aqueduct for the fiscal year ending June 30,